Get a quote

 Recommended reading: Top 4 Best Programming Language for Beginners in 2022

-if we are looking for a book with provides information on its name, author, and release date, REST has to send three requests while GraphQL only has to send one request combining all the information.
+Assume that we’re looking for a book’s information.
+To extract its name, author, and release date, REST has to send three separate requests.
+Meanwhile, GraphQL can use a single request to get all this information.

 GraphQL Vs REST